spacemeshos/svm/docs/go-spacemesh-integration.md

 * Does the `returns` field of the `Spawn App` and `Exec App` Receipts should be discarded?
   The size-volume of the field won't affect the final `gas_used`...
 * What will be the `gas_price` value injected into a transaction?
-* We need to figure out what indexes will be created in `go-spacemesh` that will asist the _Transactions Explorer_.
+* We need to figure out what indexes will be created in `go-spacemesh` that will assist the _Transactions Explorer_.

   Examples for such indexes.
   ```